pradeephubgit/appsignal-docs/source/anomaly-detection/index.html.md

 Alerts opened by a Trigger are automatically closed when the threshold condition is no longer met.
 If the threshold is met again, another alert will open.
 If a metric keeps dipping above and below the threshold, this will cause noisy notifications.

 Use cooldown periods to reduce this noise.
 A trigger with a cooldown will wait for the specified amount of time before closing an alert.
 If the threshold isn't met during the cooldown period, the alert is closed.
 If the threshold is met, the alert is reopened without a notification.

+## Missing datapoints as 0

+By default the Triggers assume that a data point is sent every minute.
+In some cases this is not feasible.
+For example when incrementing a counter only if a certain action actually happens.
+In those cases use the option "When checked, we will treat missing datapoints as a value of 0.".
+If this option is enabled the system will assume that a missing data point is a zero.
+This will make the alert close as expected if no data is received in the next minute.

 ## Data processing